souhailsegni/github-action-pandas/README.md

-# 02_06 Challenge: Develop a CI Workflow
+Simple Challenge: Develop a CI Workflow

 ## INTRODUCTION
 It’s time for a challenge!